ozkriff/ozkriff.github.io-src/content/2019-08-05--devlog-zemeroth-v0-6/index.md

 ![demo of the tile highlighting](tile-highlighting.gif)

-First, a tile under the cursor is highlighted now.
+A tile under the cursor is highlighted now.

-Highlighting is disabled though on touch devices
+Highlighting is disabled on touch devices.

 (by ignoring an event if its delta movement is zero).

+**TODO**: _Add a little bit more details (and link to the code?)_

 Based on feedback from playtests.